Editor’s note: This article was updated on March 24, 2021.

-I think our lives, and the world around us, might be just a bit better when filled with this kind of spontaneity and light-heartedness.
+I think our lives, and the world around us, might be just a bit better when filled with some spontaneity and light-heartedness.

-Here’s a list of some ideas to get your silly on on April Fool’s Day or any day you want to enjoy the element of surprise, delight, and laughter.
+Here’s a list of ideas to get your silly on on April Fool’s Day or any day you want to enjoy the element of surprise, delight, and laughter!